heavy-d/The-Gray-Book/reference/language/operations.md

 ![](../../images/language/vl-Operations-Static-NodeBrowser.png)
 <center>Choose to create an operation definition in the NodeBrowser</center>

 By default static operations have their _Is Generic_ property set to true.
-Disabling it shows errors for all inputs and outputs of the operation whose datatype is not specified or cannot be infered.
+Disabling it shows errors for all inputs and outputs of the operation whose datatype is not specified or cannot be inferred.

 ![](../../images/language/vl-Utils-StaticOperation-GenericToggle.png)
 <center>The "Is Generic" toggle of an operation definition is on by default</center>